quchen/stgi/README.md

 ### Top-level

-An STG program consists of a set of bindings, which each have the form
+An STG program consists of a set of bindings, each of the form

 ```haskell
 name = \(<free vars>) <bound vars> -> <expression body>